Tarela/SELMA/README.md

      - basic QC of the data
      - Summary of the SELMA bias estimation/correction results

     \#Note: This pdf file is generated only if pdflatex is pre-installed.
 A NAME_summaryReports.txt file is generated as well for the simple version reports.
+A .tex file will also be generated in case the users want to make the pdf doucment later.

 2. `NAME_peaks.bed` is the peaks detected from the fragment files (with macs3).
 Each peak was extended to 400bp centered on the peak summit.